Meet Cody, the Rottweiler

-If you are on the fence, I will urge you to make the leap and go for it; you will not be disappointed.
+If you are on the fence, I urge you to make the leap and go for it; you will not be disappointed.

-As long as there are people in the house for the Rottie to love and look out for, and there’s a bit of a yard for him to romp around in, you’ll be choosing a companion that will be your best friend for about 10 years or so.
+As long as there are people in the house for the Rottie to love and look out for, and there’s a bit of a yard for him to romp around in, you’ll be choosing a companion that will be your best friend for about ten years or so.